francisco-pinchentti/html5-asteroids/README.md

 ## About

 A simple asteroids-like clone made with JS, CSS3 and HTML5.
 Uses jquery but not canvas neither any game engine.

+## Controls

+* Left/Right arrow keys for ship 45° rotation, Up to advance
+* space bar to shoot
+* 'o' enables a ver simple retro lok&feel